-WTAL: After we’ve evaluated ourselves, how can we ensure that we will make changes?
+WTAL: After we’ve evaluated ourselves during our midyear check in, how can we ensure that we will make changes?

 Dr. Anita: Our chance of achieving the changes that we would like to see in our lives depends largely on how we set those goals.
 It’s important to set SMART goals: Specific, Measurable, Attainable, Relevant, and Time-Bound.
 The more clearly your goal reflects each of those five elements the more likely you will achieve it.
 Celebrating small wins along the way helps us to stay motivated.
 Finally, set change goals that inspire you!
 Too often our goals feel more like punishment than inspiration.
 Remember this: You can’t hate yourself into being better, but you can love yourself there!